 A study of the strategies and methods of leading ministries through significant transition with application to a local ministry setting.
+Changed to MN5483

-5475 Personal Leadership Practicum 3hrs
+5475 Personal Leadership Practicum

 This course is designed to develop personal leadership competencies that encourage self-awareness and a confidence in a Christ-centered leadership approach that builds healthy, growing leaders for the church and her ministries.